Try one of these easy and fun ideas to get active with your kids, and use the free printable active idea cards to make an activity jar.

 - Play Balloon Tennis – we use kitchen spatulas as rackets!

 - Go swimming – take a ball to throw around, or take some pool noodles and have noodle horse races.
-If you join Premier’s Active April there might be a local pool near by offering free passes to participants!

 - Go bike or scooter riding